benomahony/ziglings.nvim/README.md

 ## Features

-- 🚀 **Automatic setup**: Downloads and manages Ziglings exercises automatically
+- 🚀 **One-time setup**: Downloads and caches Ziglings exercises on first use
 - 🔧 **Auto-build on save**: Automatically runs `zig build` when you save `.zig` files
 - 📍 **Exercise navigation**: Jump between exercises with simple commands
 - 📊 **Progress tracking**: See which exercises you've completed